Ovler-Young/binlog-recovery/README.md

 # MySQL Binlog DML Recovery Tool

+> Recover deleted or updated data from MySQL binlog files with ease

 [English](README.md) | [中文](README.CN.md)

 A Go language tool for recovering DELETE and UPDATE operations from MySQL binlog.